 - Stick with people you trust at parties, in bars, nightclubs and taxis.

 - Take particular care when consuming alcoholic beverages in popular tourist spots.

-If you become a victim of violent crime, especially rape, seek immediate medical attention.
-HIV/AIDS is prevalent in Cambodia.
+- If you become a victim of violent crime, especially rape, seek immediate medical attention.
+HIV/AIDS is common in Cambodia.
 Contact the

 Australian Embassy in Phnom Penh as soon as possible.
 See